-- 2.1.1 THE PULL REQUIRED to move the load must not exceed the load rating of the winch.
-Consider the total force required to move the load, not the weight of the load. - 2.1.2 THE AMOUNT OF TIME required to move the load must not exceed the duty cycle rating of the winch.
-To do so could result in equipment damage or failure.
-See Table 1. - 2.1.3 THIS EQUIPMENT CAN develop forces that will exceed the load rating.
-It is the responsibility of the equipment user to limit the size of the load.
+- 2.1.1 THE FORCE REQUIRED to move the load must not exceed the load rating of the winch.
+Consider the total force required to move the load, not the weight of the load. - THE AMOUNT OF TIME required to move the load must not exceed the 15 minute duty cycle rating of the winch.
+Allow the winch to cool between cycles. - It is the responsibility of the equipment user to limit the size of the load.
 Inspect the equipment regularly for damage according to the instructions contained in this manual and in component manufacturer's information. - USE A LOAD BRAKE on all winches used to lift loads or pull loads on an incline.
 Although a new winch may appear to hold the load in place, this characteristic will diminish with use.
 Do not depend on gearing to hold the load in place. - 2.1.5 PERFORMANCE RATINGS of the equipment are affected by the amount of wire rope wound on the drum, the way in which it is wound, and the way the winch is used. - DRUM CAPACITY depends on how tightly and evenly the wire rope is wound on the drum.
-Actual drum capacities are usually 25-30% less than values shown in performance Tables, due to loose winding and over lapping. - LINE SPEED increases with each additional layer of wire rope wound onto the drum.
-Line speed will also vary with load weight and power supply for pneumatic models.
-Load weight does not affect line speed for electric models. - c LOAD RATING represents the maximum pull that can be placed on new equipment.
+"Actual drum capacities are usually 25-30% less than values shown in performance tables, due to loose winding and over lapping." - LINE SPEED increases with each additional layer of wire rope wound onto the drum.
+Line speed will also vary with load weight and power supply for pneumatic and hydraulic models.
+Load weight does not affect line speed for electric models. - c LOAD RATING represents the maximum force that can be placed on new equipment.
 Load ratings are assigned values for specific amounts of load travel or wire rope accumulation.
 The load rating decreases as layers of wire rope accumulate on the drum. - 2.1.6 DUTY RATINGS refer to the type of use the equipment is subject to.
-For duty ratings, see Table 1. - ENVIRONMENT: harsh environments include hot, cold, dirty, wet, corrosive, or explosive surroundings.
+Consider the following when determining duty rating.
+The winch has a 15 minute duty cycle rating. - a ENVIRONMENT: harsh environments include hot, cold, dirty, wet, corrosive, or explosive surroundings.
 Protect the equipment from harsh environments when possible. - MAINTENANCE: poor maintenance, meaning poor cleaning, lubrication, or inspection, leads to poor operation and possible damage of the equipment.
 Minimize poor maintenance by carefully following the instructions contained in this manual. - c LOADING: severe loading includes shock loading and moving loads that exceed the load rating of the equipment.
 Avoid shock loads, and do not exceed the load rating of the equipment. - FREQUENCY OF OPERATION: frequent or lengthy operations increase wear and shorten the life span of gears, bearings, and other components.